 Another potential difficulty in archiving Second Life content relates to issues of intellectual property and contract law.
 In any given region, there are likely to be objects from a large number of different content creators.
 The regions we investigated contained objects from three to fifty content creators.
 The Terms of Service agreement covering residents' access and use of the Second Life service specifically states: "You retain any and all intellectual property rights in content you submit to the service" (Linden Lab, 2010).
 The Terms of Service also forbid any infringement of intellectual property through unauthorized copying of content available through the service, stating that: "You must obtain from the applicable Content Providers any necessary license rights in Content that you desire to use or access" and "You agree that you will not copy, transfer, or distribute outside the Service any Content that contains any Linden In-World Content, in whole or in part or in modified or unmodified form, except as allowed by the Snapshot and Machinima Policy, or that infringes or violates any intellectual property rights of Linden Lab, other Content Providers, or any third parties."
-The contractual and legal frameworks for Second Life therefore forbid any effort to make a preservation copy of the contents of an island without the explicit the island for which we have received permission to make an archival copy.
+The contractual and legal frameworks for Second Life therefore forbid any effort to make a preservation copy of the contents of an island without the explicit permission of all of the content creators who have objects present within that island.
+Making a preservation copy of an island thus requires that all content creators for objects in that island be contacted with a request to allow us to archive their creations.
+Potentially a large fraction of any region's creators could refuse to allow us to archive their creations, and in that case, the best we can manage is to archive those portions of the island for which we have received permission to make an archival copy.

-1 Full documentation of the Linden Scripting Language is available through the Second Life LSL Portal at http://wiki.secondlife.com/wiki/LSL Portal.
+1 Full documentation of the Linden Scripting Language is available through the Second Life LSL Portal at http://wiki.secondlife.com/wiki/LSL_Portal.